JimMcL/YetAnotherTracker/README.md

 Output trajectory coordinates are in pixels unless you specify a scale.
 To specify a scale, you must know either the scale _after resizing_, e.g. `27 pixels/mm`,
 or the real world width or height of the video frame, e.g. `600 mm`.
-You can use the `Scale` button within the app to help calculate the scale.
+You can use the `Scale` button within the app to help calculate the scale by allowing you to measure a distance in the video.
 Setting `--view scale ?` will automatically turn off autorun and display the scale measurement dialog box.

 * `--view-scale <number>` specifies the display scale _after resizing_ (see the `--resize` option).
 * `--view-width <number> <units>`, `--view-height <number> <units>` width/height of video frame in real world units, eg. `view-width=600mm`.
    You must specify the view size if you want the output CSV file in real world units rather than pixels (see option `csv-units`).

+<a id="Output"></a>
 #### Output files
 Track positions can be saved in a CSV file.
 Columns are: